Fuji 29 and 35 models

 It appears that fairly soon after the introduction of this model (most likely in early to mid 1953) the crankcase die was modified.
 The four-piece die used initially was replaced by a conventional two-piece die having a vertical split.
 The intake venturi stack was moved forward a little in the revised casting, presumably necessitating a relocation of the intake port in the crankshaft to match.
 The bore of the intake venturi was also slightly decreased, most likely to improve suction and needle response.

 While they were at it, Fuji made one other significant change to the main casting.
 This was a substantial increase in the fore-and-aft length of the “expansions” in the mounting lugs at the mount hole locations.
 The hole spacing remained unchanged, but there was more metal around each of the mounting holes.
 This may reflect some experience of lug failure with the original design.
 It’s actually rather a puzzle why they didn’t revert to the solid lugs of the earlier sandcast Fuji 29-5 and the companion 35-1 model.
+One supposes that they simply wanted to retain this feature of their "house style".

-The makers also took advantage of the opportunity to alter the identification cast into the cases.
+The makers did take advantage of the opportunity to alter the identification cast into the cases.
 In place of the former “Fuji” name cast into the right side of the case beneath the exhaust stack, that area of the case now bore the name “Silver Arrow” in the same stylized script which was shortly to appear on the cases of the “Menasco” Fuji .099 models (see companion chapter on the 099 series).
 The engines continued to display the “Fuji Tokushu K.K” designation on the upper left side of the crankcases, indicating that this corporate entity was still in existence when these changes were made.
 The “Fuji 29” identification appeared below this in the location formerly occupied by the “S/A” arrow motif.

 It seems likely that these identification changes were made solely because not enough people knew what the “S/A” emblem stood for and the company decided to be a little more specific in that regard.
 They were soon to take a parallel action in connection with the “Menasco” Fuji .099 model (099-4) which first began to appear at around this time with only the letter “M” appearing to indicate “Menasco”.